 If you are an international student on a Visa, you should go to the University Center for International Education office to secure a letter of invitation for your family members.
 If you are not on a Visa, you should go to the Student Union Administrative Office for a letter of invitation.
 In both cases, please be prepared to provide the full names of those to be invited, the familial relationship, and one embassy address for all names.
 Multiple letters cannot be provided.
 It is the responsibility of the recipient of the letter to process the invitation appropriately with the proper government officials.

 Wright State will provide a live stream of the ceremony as it occurs.
-To watch the live stream, see the links below.

 ON DEMAND VIEW